 Antibiotics are prohibited in organic livestock farming.
 Livestock certified as organic must be raised “without antibiotics.”7 If preventative wellness strategies fail and an animal becomes sick, the animal must be treated.
 However, as soon as antibiotics are administered, that animal and any product from it may not be sold as as organic.7

 2. Look for “no antibiotics added” on packaging

 The USDA has stringent labeling requirements for meat and poultry.
 The claims “no antibiotics added” and “raised without antibiotics” can be used if sufficient documentation is provided to the USDA demonstrating that the animals were raised without antibiotics.17,18 Claims on food packaging, however, can sometimes be confusing.
 Watch out for claims like “does not contain antibiotic residues”.19 This is not an allowed claim because it is impossible to prove (more on meat related claims in a future post).

 3. Shop at retailers that exclusively sell meat raised without antibiotics

 There are a few grocery store chains to that are committed to selling meat raised entirely without antibiotics.
 Whole Foods has a policy of “no antibiotics, ever.”20 Costco is in the process of phasing out selling chicken raised with medically important antibiotics.21 If you are unclear about whether meat raised without antibiotics is available where you shop, ask your grocer about how the animals were raised.

 4. Choose to eat at restaurants that use meat raised without antibiotics

 Several national fast food chains have either phased out the use of meat raised with antibiotics or have pledged to do so.
-I will devote a future post entirely to this topic.
 However, below is a brief summery of the antibiotic policies of a few fast food restaurants: